warpdotdev/themes/.github/PULL_REQUEST_TEMPLATE.md

 ## Discord username (optional)

-If you're in our Discord server please include your formatted like so: elvis#4747.

-This is so we can give you the Contributor Discord role.
+If you're in our Discord server, we'd like to give you the Contributor Discord Role, pleaes include your username.
 Note: It must be labelled like so: username#4747 (make sure to include the #XXXX).

 ## Name of theme